 Jasper, GA 30142

-All North Fulton County information session, Mentoring orientation, and continuing education training sessions are held at Roswell United Methodist Church, unless otherwise stated.
+All North Fulton County information session, Mentoring orientation, and continuing education training sessions are held at Foster Care Support Distribution Center, unless otherwise stated.
 Other counties that have provided us with their orientation dates are also listed below.

 Many states have no procedure in place for transitioning foster children from stable foster homes to permanent homes.
 Although while most attachment research finds that moving children too quickly and in a traumatic way can harm the development of the healthy mind, some may argue that children are resilient and will adapt to most situations.